SSpeights/PowerShellGuide/powershell-framework.md

 ## Autocomplete

 One of the nice things about powershell is that you can leverage the TAB autocomplete for ALL ASPECTS of PowerShell from the command line as well as from a good IDE.

 Not only can you autocomplete cmdlets, but also cmdlet parameters, enumerated values of these parameters and so on by using the TAB key.
 PowerShell just knows how to autocomplete - it's a little bit like people, who know you so well that they can finish your thought most of the time.

 ## Positional Parameters

 This is not in the list but another framework feature of PowerShell is "positional parameters".
 For these parameters, you only have to type the value, not the parameter name.
-PowerShell understands your argument implicitly, because of the postion of the parameter.
+PowerShell understands your argument implicitly, because of the position of the parameter.

 ## PowerShell returns objects